Miss Claire Mellon & Associates is OPEN to support you in accordance with Government guidelines.

 Do not attend your appointment if you have a cough, shortness of breath, fever or loss of smell or taste.
 Please contact us at the earliest opportunity if you are experiencing symptoms in order to rearrange your appointment.

-If a member of your household or recent contact has been diagnosed with Covid-19 or are experiencing the above symptoms, please self isolate for 10 days and contact us in order to rearrange your appointment.
+If a member of your household or recent contact has been diagnosed with Covid-19 or are experiencing the above symptoms, please refer to www.gov.uk/coronavirus for guidance and contact us in order to rearrange your appointment.

 What to expect at your appointment

 Please do not arrive earlier than 10 minutes prior to your appointment time.